ß Is for… What?! Cracking the Code to the German Double S

 Why Does ß Mean “Double S” in German?

 In German, the letter ß is known as the eszett or scharfes (sharp) S. It’s a special character, similar to the German umlaut you’re probably used to seeing by now.
-But unlike those two dots above a, o or u, the eszett is written as a capital B-shaped character with a tail: ß.
+But unlike those two dots above “a,” “o” or “u,” the eszett is written as a capital B-shaped character with a tail: ß.

-Technically, the eszett is shorthand for “ss” just as the umlaut is shorthand for “ae,” “oe” or “ue.”
-However, it’s not always grammatically correct to replace the double s with an eszett.
-We’ll get further into the details of when you can and can’t use the eszett to replace a double s structure later, but for now, just know that the eszett sounds just like how you’d pronounce a single or double s in English, as in the words “sail,” “silly” or “lesson.”
+We’ll get further into the details of when you can and can’t use the eszett to replace a double “s” structure later, but for now, just know that the eszett sounds just like how you’d pronounce a single or double “s” in English, as in the words “sail,” “silly” or “lesson.”

 History and Current Usage of the German Eszett (ß)

 The eszett character was actually taken from the Gothic alphabet.
 Used in Germany, Luxembourg and Austria, the eszett has gone through many reforms throughout the years.
-In some countries it’s no longer used, while in others the use of the eszett is somewhat controversial.
+In some countries (like Switzerland) it’s no longer used, while in others the use of the eszett is somewhat controversial.
 It’s a bit like the Oxford comma in that way.

-Well, German passports are required by law to use all capital letters.
+When we say controversial, we mean that the eszett has even caused issues for the German government.
+German passports are required by law to use all capital letters.
 Unfortunately, not everyone agreed on—or knew—how to write the capital eszett.
-That’s why passports will use the convention of a double s instead of bothering with the eszett.
-In fact, subbing out the eszett for a double s is acceptable in informal German writing as well.
+That’s why passports will use the convention of a double “s” instead of bothering with the eszett.

 When and How to Use the Eszett (ß)

-Differentiating Between “s” Sounds in German
+“S” Sounds in German

-If you hear a spoken word in German, how do you know if it should use a single s, double s or eszett?
+If you hear a spoken word in German, how do you know if it should use a single “s”, double “s” or eszett?

-On its own, a German s can make two sounds: hard and soft.
-A hard s is like the noise a snake makes (sss!) or like the s in “same.”
-A soft s sounds more like the letter z, like in the English word “as.”
+On its own, a German “s” can make two sounds: hard and soft.
+A hard “s” is like the noise a snake makes (sss!) or like the “s” in “same.”
+A soft “s” sounds more like the letter “z”, like in the English word “as.”

-A single s in German can be hard or soft.
+A single “s” in German can be hard or soft.
 For example:

 sanft (soft) is pronounced “z-an-f-t” (Soft)